 I'm a native of Florida, currently living in Rhode Island.
 I was born in Melbourne, a distinction I share with Jim Morrison.
 Although Morrison only spent the first nine months of his life there, I spent the first twenty.
 That landscape informs my work: scrub pine, hardwood hammocks, salty breezes off the Atlantic, brackish breezes off the Indian River.

-I'm currently at work on my first novel.
-Set at the University of Florida during the Vietnam War era, it centers around Celeste and Reid Leahy, a sister and brother active in the anti-war protests that took place on campus in the spring of 1972.
+My novel, Burn Down This World, will be published by Adelaide Books in March 2020.
+Set at the University of Florida during the Vietnam War era, the narrative centers around Celeste and Reid Leahy, a sister and brother active in the anti-war protests that took place on campus in the spring of 1972.
 The best part: Jim Morrison makes an appearance.

-Currently, I live with my husband and teenage son in a 1950s ranch with an original Youngstown kitchen in Barrington, a town that Money magazine ranked sixth on their 2005 list of the 100 Best Places to Live in America.
-I work in the Liberal Arts Division at the Rhode Island School of Design.
-I'm also the director of the Ocean State Writing Conference.
+I live with my husband and teenage son in a 1950s ranch with an original Youngstown kitchen in Barrington, a town that Money magazine ranked sixth on their 2005 list of the 100 Best Places to Live in America.
+Former director of the Ocean State Writing Conference, I now work in the Liberal Arts Division at the Rhode Island School of Design.